Britain is not a vassal state, says minister defending EU transition deal

 But Davis said they would only have to swallow such close relations for a little while longer and should instead focus on what ties Britain would have with the EU in the future.

-Reporting by Elizabeth Piper and William James, Additional reporting by Gabriela Baczynska, Editing by Alistair Smout and Alison Williams
+Reporting by Elizabeth Piper and William James; Editing by Alistair Smout and Alison Williams